cheap-glitch/vue-cli-plugin-sitemap/README.md

 > using the associated metadata. (from [sitemaps.org](https://www.sitemaps.org))

 **vue-cli-plugin-sitemap** generates sitemaps  for your webapps.
-You  can use it on its own or integrate it in the definition of your routes.
+You  can use it on its own or integrate it in the definition of the routes.
 Features:
  * 🛣️ generate sitemaps from an array of routes
  * 🔀 support dynamic routes with single or multiple parameters
  * 🚧 automatically escape the URLs and enforce a (non-)trailing slash policy